-I am a Research Assistant at the MIT Sloan School of Management, currently advised by Professors David Rand, Gordan Pennycook, and Thomas Costello.
+I am an incoming PhD student at the MIT Sloan School of Management, advised by Professors David Rand, Gordan Pennycook, and Thomas Costello.

 Before MIT, I completed my master's at Carnegie Mellon University and my undergraduate degree in Computer Engineering at the University of Toronto.